2017–18 UTEP Miners women's basketball team

-The 2017–18 UTEP Miners women's basketball team represents the University of Texas at El Paso during the 2017–18 NCAA Division I women's basketball season.
-The Miners, led by first year head coach Kevin Baker, play their home games at Don Haskins Center and were members of Conference USA.
+The 2017–18 UTEP Miners women's basketball team represented the University of Texas at El Paso during the 2017–18 NCAA Division I women's basketball season.
+The Miners, led by first year head coach Kevin Baker, played their home games at Don Haskins Center and were members of Conference USA.
 They finished the season 17–14, 7–9 in C-USA play to finish in a 3 way tie for seventh place.
-They advanced to the quarterfinals of the C-USA women's tournament where they lost to UAB.
+They advanced to the quarterfinals of the C-USA women's tournament, where they lost to UAB.

 Previous season

-They finished the season 8–23, 5–13 for in C-USA play to finish in a tie for eleventh place.
+They finished the season 8–23, 5–13 in C-USA play to finish in a tie for eleventh place.
 They lost in the first round of the C-USA women's tournament to Old Dominion.